muhammadabdullah007git/C_Projects/README.md

 - You can do operations like 1+2-4*(2!-5) and then the value will be stored in "a" variable.
 So you can do a+5-(4+5) and pi is at p and e is at e.
 - For more info use "i" and history use "h".
 2. Tic Tec Toe
 - It has player vs player and player vs computer.
-Have fun
+Have fun.

 ** I written them while learning C so you may find them childinsh coding if you are expart.
 Sorry for dissapointment.**